OWASP/owasp.github.io/pages/supporters/packages.md

 ---

 OWASP's updated Corporate Supporter packages now contain more benefits than ever.
 Updated benefits include Corporate Supporter logos for your website, registration discounts, early access to our events, and more.
 There's a package with affordable prices for all.
 We have steep discounts for emerging or developing economies and for startups.
-Corporate Supporter packages are valid for 365 days from the date payment is received.
+Corporate Supporter packages are valid for 365 days beginning the date payment is received.

 ## Become a Corporate Supporter Today